-“Un monument catalan” (L’Indépendant) Easily the best known and currently the most popular exponent of Catalan in French Catalonia is the singing legend in his own lifetime Jordi Barre, still going strong in his 88th year.
-He sings exclusively in Catalan, and has just made what he claims to be his last record, Sóc (I am), with Cali and Tcheky Karyo.
-He has reportedly recorded altogether some 200 songs on at least 20 cds.
+“Un monument catalan” (L’Indépendant) Easily the best known and most popular exponent of Catalan in French Catalonia was the singing legend in his own lifetime Jordi Barre.
+He sang exclusively in Catalan, and made records, Sóc (I am), with Cali and Tcheky Karyo.
+He reportedly recorded altogether some 200 songs on at least 20 cds.
 You can hear him singing a few snippets from his songs, with his fine backing players, here

-(Sadly, Jordi Barre died on the 16th February 2011 in Ponteilla at the age of 90.
-He continued to perform in public right up to his death.)
+Jordi Barre died on the 16th February 2011 in Ponteilla at the age of 90.
+He continued to perform in public right up to his death.